dessa-oss/atlas/examples/README.md

 ### [get_metrics_for_all_jobs](./get_metrics_for_all_jobs/__main__.py)

-This module provides an example of how to grab information for all completed jobs in a named project with the `get_metrics_for_all_jobs` method.
-Job metadata includes job input parameters, job output results, and additional data including how long a job took to run.
-There's no point in running this module if you haven't run a job with a project name - run the grid_search module or logistic_regression module first to generate some illustrative output.
+This module provides an example of how to grab logged metrics for all completed jobs in a named project with the `get_metrics_for_all_jobs` method.  `get_metrics_for_all_jobs` returns job metadata includes job input parameters, job output results, and additional data including how long a job took to run.

 `python -m logistic_regression && python -m get_metrics_for_all_jobs`